eddyerburgh/notes/docs/distributed-systems/distributed-systems.md

 7. Transport cost is zero.
 8. There is one administrator.

-Most distributed systems principals deal directly with these assumptions {% cite distributed-systems -l 24 %}.
+Most distributed systems principles deal directly with these assumptions {% cite distributed-systems -l 24 %}.

 ## References